1985 World Series: Game 1

-When Lonnie Smith led off for the Royals, he became the first player in MLB history to be traded from a team (the St. Louis Cardinals) during a season and play against that team in the World Series the same season.
+When Lonnie Smith led off for the Royals, he became the first player in MLB history to be traded from a team (the Cardinals) during a season and play against that team in the World Series the same season.

 John Tudor scattered seven hits in 6 2/3 innings for the Cards and won with relief help from Todd Worrell.
 The Royals struck first in the second on Steve Balboni's RBI single with runners on first and second, but the Cardinals tied it off of Danny Jackson in the third on Willie McGee's RBI groundout with runners on second and third.
 Next inning, Tito Landrum doubled with one out, then scored on late-season acquisition César Cedeño's RBI double to give Jackson the loss despite Jackson throwing seven innings of two-run ball.
 The Cardinals padded their lead in the ninth off of Dan Quisenberry when Tom Herr singled to lead off and scored on Jack Clark's double.

 This was the first Saturday night game in World Series history.
 The Series began on a Saturday from 1969 through 1976, and again from 1985 through 2006 (with the exception of 1990, which began on a Tuesday night).